SATAC makes offers to courses on behalf of our participating institutions.

 Deferment means postponing enrolment in a course, usually until the following year.
 The institution will hold your place for you and you don’t need to apply again through SATAC to enrol.

-Most undergraduate courses are deferrable through SATAC.
+Most undergraduate and some postgraduate courses are deferrable through SATAC.
 The course entry will state if a course can't be deferred.
-You can use the course search link at the top of the page to search undergraduate course entries.
+You can use the course search link at the top of the page to search undergraduate and postgraduate course entries.

 You can apply for deferment online by logging in to your application and updating your response in the Offer Status section.